nicschumann/mycology/README.md

 - `Mushroom`.
 If the square is a mushroom, then in its next state, it either becomes a bigger mushroom, or decays.

-- `Weed`.
+- `Weeds`.
 If a square is a weed, then it grows with probability 1.
 In addition, it increases the likelyhood of weeds in adjacent empty cells, decreases the likelyhood of growth in neighboring cells for both mushrooms and flowers.

 Your inventory state is pretty simple.
 Each item has a lifespan (with the exception of seeds, and compost), and the lifespan is decremented.
 If a lifespan hits zero, the item is removed from your inventory.